top of page

 Future Developments in Maritime Carbon Standards

 The shipping industry faces significant challenges in reducing greenhouse gas emissions.
-The International Maritime Organization (IMO) will review the Carbon Intensity Indicator (CII) regulations by January 1, 2026.
+IMO will review the Carbon Intensity Indicator (CII) regulations by January 1, 2026.
 This review aims to assess the need for enhanced corrective actions and additional Energy Efficiency Existing Ship Index (EEXI) requirements.
 It will also evaluate the enforcement mechanism and data collection system, as well as the Z factor and CII reference values.

 The IMO's Initial Strategy sets ambitious decarbonization goals for the shipping industry.
 By 2050, it aims for a 70% reduction in carbon intensity compared to 2008 levels.
 The goal is to achieve net-zero GHG emissions by or around 2050.
 To meet these targets, the industry must embrace innovative technologies, operational efficiency measures, and alternative fuels.